HugoDF/makerweekly.co/_drafts/2018-11-22-doing-something-what-you-call-it.md

 Hundreds of individuals in the space contributed and used this as an opportunity to go beyond what they do in their day to day.

 Great work [@thepatwalls](https://twitter.com/thepatwalls) and the entire team of #24hrstartup

+This discussion was posted on Twitter first, follow us [@makerweekly](https://twitter.com/makerweekly)